Rajni1109/VDMA-Shield/README.md

 **📦 No Special Hardware Needed**
 Depth is estimated from a standard RGB camera using a neural model.
 No LiDAR, no ToF sensor, no stereo rig — any IP camera or webcam works.

-**🖥️ Multi-Camera GUI Dashboard**
-A PyQt6 desktop app lets you add cameras by RTSP URL, monitor all feeds in a live grid, and review the full alert history — all from one interface.

 **💾 Evidence Clips Saved Automatically**
 When an alert is confirmed, the system saves a 10-second MP4 clip (including pre-event footage) to an `evidence/` folder for review.